• Skip to primary navigation

 How to make black bean sweet potato enchiladas

 Start by roasting the sweet potatoes.
-Next, while the sweet potatoes are roasting make the enchilada and cashew cream sauces.
+Next, while the sweet potatoes are roasting, make the enchilada and cashew cream sauces.
 This sounds like a lot of work, but I promise you it is not.
 Both sauces come together in no time.
-When the enchilada sauce is done spread 1/2 cup sauce on the bottom of a 9 x 13″ pan to prevent sticking.
+When the enchilada sauce is done, spread ½ cup sauce on the bottom of a 9 x 13" pan to prevent sticking.

 Bake in the oven for 20-25 minutes, or until the enchilada sauce is bubbling and the enchiladas are warmed through.

-Black Bean Sweet Potato Enchiladas in Pan
+Black Bean Sweet Potato Enchiladas in Pan.

 Substitutions for black bean sweet potato enchiladas

-• If you don’t want to make the cashew cream sauce you could use my cashew mozzarella, a shredded store bought vegan cheese, or skip it altogether.
+• Instead of the cashew cream sauce, you could use this cashew mozzarella recipe, a shredded store-bought vegan cheese, or skip it altogether.

-• If sweet potatoes are hard to find you could also use butternut squash or any other slightly sweet squash.
+• If sweet potatoes are hard to find, you could also use butternut squash or any other slightly sweet squash.

 Black bean sweet potato enchiladas